labring/sealos/deploy/cloud/README.md

   strategy: merge
 ```

-install ingress-nginx and switch to NodePort mode
+Install ingress-nginx and switch to NodePort mode

 ```shell
 sealos run docker.io/labring/ingress-nginx:v1.5.1 --config-file ingress-nginx-config.yaml
 ```

-### save your cert file to a sealos config file
+### Save your cert file to a sealos config file

+You can skip this step if you use the self-signed cert that we provide by default.

-#### please make sure spec.match is the same as the image you want to run and ths registry name such as ghcr.io/docker.io
+Please make sure `spec.match` is the same as the image you want to run and the registry name such as ghcr.io/docker.io can

 ```yaml
 # tls-secret.yaml